keennteam/blockchain-smart-contracts/README.md

 ## Benefits of Smart Contracts

-This technology can be a game changer for automating any kind of trust-based processes and at the same time remove any expensive/slow intermediary.
+This technology can be a game changer for automating any kind of trust-based process and at the same time potentially remove a expensive/slow intermediary.